AlejandroMar/CRUD-app-to-Jot-ideas/notes.md

 [instructions](https://www.udemy.com/the-complete-nodejs-developer-course-2/learn/v4/t/lecture/5677846?start=0)

-* go to mongodg webpage and downoad it, in mac extract the file it's an executable, rename it to mongo, and move it to user directory
+* go to mongoDB webpage and downoad it, in mac extract the file it's an executable, rename it to mongo, and move it to user directory
 * create another folder alongside the mongo folder, not inside but beside and name it mongo-data this holdes the actual data in the data-base
 * got to terminal and navigate to mongo folder and cd to the bin folder
 * ther you find the mongod and mongo files, the mongod is for the data-base server and the mongo for the mongodb connection app to have the data base running on mongodb server